Gabriel-Dalton/Progressive-Information-Capture/README.md

 ## License

-This project is open-source and available under the MIT LicenseLICENSE.
+This project is open-source and available under the MIT License.